All Episodes

 I go into that in Top Secret Magic.

-And, yeah, it was an action-packed week of stuff right on the 25th of September.
+And yeah, it was an action-packed week of stuff right on the 25th of September.

 The whole government got changed.

-The Air Force became a separate body, not just the CIA, being converted from the old Central Intelligence Group.
+The Air Force became a separate body, not just the CIA being converted from the old Central Intelligence Group.

-Truman had been off to Brazil, a big conference, and came back by ship to Missouri, as a matter of fact, and so he had a lot of catching up to do.
+Forrestal actually took his oath a couple days early that Truman had been off to Brazil, the big conference, and came back by ship, the Missouri, as a matter of fact.

 And Forrestal took concern about what was going to happen in Italy, I think it was, the communists pushing down there and stuff.

-So the government was involved in several, I'll call them crises, Mostly, the outside world didn't know a heck of a lot about what was going on, but certainly Forrestal's diary and other places indicate that there was a great deal of concern.
+But certainly Forrestal's diary and other places indicate that there was a great deal of concern.

 There's a lot of stuff still classified at the Truman Library.

-And he went out of office in 53!
+He went out of office in 53.

 Yeah, there you are.